matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/llvm.md

 ## Diving deeper

-To get more information about the LLVM framework, [see the official documentation](https://llvm.org/).
+For more information on the LLVM framework, [see the official documentation](https://llvm.org/).